gdigennaro/imaging_wsclean/README.md

 To run in the same folder where the MS are stored.

+Please, refer to this repository if you make use of any of this scripts.

 # LOFAR
 python make_cluster_images.py -i CLUSETRNAME --z REDSHIFT --imsize IMSIZE --array LOFAR --dosub --dotaperkpc --dotaper *ms*